 - Click the Start button and search Edit power plan.
 Select the first result.

 - Expand USB settings, then USB selective suspend setting.
 Change these settings to Disabled and click Apply.

-6. Fix the power management of the USB Root Hub
+Method 6: Fix the Power Management of the USB Root Hub

 As we mentioned in the last step, Windows includes a few features that help conserve power that’s being wasted.
 The USB Root Hub helps support the USB ports that are included with your computer.
 We can tell Windows to ignore the USB Root Hub so that it’s not disabled by accident.

 - Expand Universal Serial Bus controllers.
 Right-click USB Root Hub and select Properties.
 It may also appear as USB Root Hub (USB 3.0).